 What is a Postnatal Doula and how could one help?

-Having a postnatal doula can be absolutely life saving during the early weeks/months with a new baby.
-Most of us no longer have the tribe of mothers, grandmothers, sisters around to support us during a Babymoon (40 days of rest for the postpartum mama – being fed, held, supported in her recovery, and her journey of becoming a mama to her new little one).
+Having a postnatal doula can be absolutely life-saving during the early weeks/months with a new baby.
+Most of us no longer have the tribe of mothers, grandmothers, sisters around to support us during a Babymoon (40 days of rest for the postpartum mama – being fed, held, supported in her recovery, and her journey of becoming a parent to their new little one).

 A doula is an emotional and physical support.
-There are birth doulas (of which I am retired from now, after over 15 years) and there are postnatal / postpartum doulas, who are there for you when you have had the baby.
+There are birth doulas and there are postnatal/postpartum doulas, who are there for you when you have had the baby.

 I have personally been there in the postnatal stage on 5 different occasions (twins make it 5+1!) and I cannot put enough emphasis on how we really need to plan for your emotional and physical recovery after birth.
-Whether this is baby number 1 or 5; whether you are on your own or married.
+Whether this is baby number 1 or 5; whether you are on your own or living with your partner.

-As your support, your wellbeing is my focus, and ideally we will have had a session prior to your birth to run through a Postpartum Plan.
+As your support person, your wellbeing is my focus, and ideally, we will have had a session prior to your birth to run through a Postpartum Plan.